mvolkmann/blog/src/git.md

   - `git checkout my-feat`
   - `git rebase -i main`

-  The `-i` flag makes it interactive which allows you to squash (combine) commits into a single commit.
+  The `-i` flag for "interacive" causes git to open a text editor (like Vim) where you can make changes to commits.

+  - To modify the comment on a commit, changing "pick" to "reword" (or "r") and editing the comment.
+  - To squash (combine) a set of commits into a single commit, pick the earlies one to retain and change "pick" to "squash" (or "s") for any number of consecutive commits that follow it.
+  - To delete a commit as if it never happened, change "pick" to "drop" (or just "d").

+  Save the changes and quit the editor to start the rebase process.

   This updates my-feat by setting it to the current state of main and then replaying all the changes made on my-feat onto this copy of main.